 Alguna is often selected by SaaS teams that have outgrown basic billing tools but don’t want the weight, cost, or rigidity of legacy enterprise stacks.
 For companies monetizing AI, APIs, or complex contracts, Alguna offers a modern, flexible alternative that keeps pricing, billing, and revenue in sync as your business scales.

-Stripe Billing: Developer‑centric software for basic SaaS billing
+2. Stripe Billing: Developer‑centric billing software for SaaS

 Stripe Billing is the industry standard for API‑first billing.
 It offers unmatched flexibility for technical teams and supports simple subscriptions as well as complex usage‑based models.